-Teatro Grattacielo (TG) is committed to inclusivity and accessibility in the opera-making process, engaging underrepresented voices to create meaningful cultural experiences.
+Teatro Grattacielo (TG) is dedicated to fostering artistic and cultural engagement that extends beyond the concert stage, creating spaces where diverse communities can connect through the arts.
 In collaboration with Gotham Park (GP), a grassroots nonprofit revitalizing underutilized spaces beneath the Manhattan side of the Brooklyn Bridge, TG is developing multidisciplinary initiatives for Summer 2025.
-This partnership with GP’s female-led leadership and skateboarding community highlights the fusion of diverse art forms and aims to engage young artists (ages 15–18) through free, accessible programming that fosters lasting relationships and mutual learning.
+This partnership with GP’s female-led leadership and skateboarding community explores the intersection of opera, movement, and storytelling in unexpected public spaces.
+Through free, accessible programming, TG aims to bring together residents, families, and young artists from public arts schools, building lasting relationships through shared creative experiences.

 Our Goals